 Charles St. Development

-Charles Street changed from a street of huge homes with wraparound porches and stables and garages in the back to one of high-rise apartment buildings.
+Charles Street changed from a street of huge homes with wraparound porches with stables and garages in the back, to one of high-rise apartment buildings.
 People moved from the downtown with its congestion, noise, and foul air to the pleasures of the “suburbs” in 1927.

 Between the two world wars and afterward, the Charles Street estates, built in the 1880’s, disappeared.
-The grandiose designs may have contributed to their demise.
+Their grandiose designs may have contributed to their demise.
 Many had large rooms with high ceilings and inadequate insulation to withstand the cold winters.
 In the critical depression years of the 1930’s, the cost of heating the large houses with coal became exorbitant.
 Families who wished to sell were often unable to find a buyer.
-The large estates were sold, and the homes became apartment buildings and some eventually became condominiums during the 20th century.
+The large estates were sold, and the homes became apartment buildings, some eventually becoming condominiums during the 20th century.

 The back parts of their lots were sold to George Morris who built the University homes on Canterbury and Cloverhill Roads.
-There was a twenty foot drop between the homes on Charles Street and the Cloverhill alley.
-A retaining wall had to be built.
+There was a twenty foot drop between the homes on Charles Street and the Cloverhill alley, hence a retaining wall had to be built.

 The West side of Charles Street today is zoned R10 and is considered “high density” residential zoning.
 R10 is the largest Residential Zoning District with the highest floor area ratios.
 It typically has large multifamily buildings including high rise residential towers.
 Multi-family housing of 217.8 units per acre are allowed.